Eknarin/OrderFulfillmentService/README.md

 ```
  As an order fulfiller, I would like to see all the orders.
  As an order fulfiller, I would like to see the order by order id.
+ As an order fulfiller, I would like to verify payment status of the order(s).
+ As an order fulfiller, I would like to grab the order(s).
  As an order fulfiller, I would like to fulfill the order(s).
- As an order fulfiller, I would like to update the order's status.
+ As an order fulfiller, I would like to revert the order(s)' status.
+ As an order fulfiller, I would like to ship the order(s) to shipment service.
  As an order fulfiller, I would like to delete an order.
 ```